 Ongoing research on CMT includes efforts to identify more of the mutant genes and proteins that cause the various disease subtypes, discover the mechanisms of nerve degeneration and muscle atrophy with the goal of developing interventions to stop or slow down these debilitating processes, and develop therapies to reverse nerve degeneration and muscle atrophy.

-The NINDS supports the NIH’s Rare Diseases Clinical Research Network, which is made up of different research consortia aimed at improving the availability of rare diseases information, clinical studies, and clinical research information.
-The Network’s Inherited Neuropathies Consortium conducts studies that include a natural history analysis of CMT, the search for new genes and those that modify an individual's symptoms, therapy development, and training programs to educate future investigators for the inherited neuropathies.
-For more information on the Rare Diseases Clinical Research Network and its consortia, see Rare Diseases Info.
+NINDS supports the NIH Rare Diseases Clinical Research Network, which is made up of different research consortia aimed at improving the availability of rare diseases information, clinical studies, and clinical research information.
+The network's Inherited Neuropathies Consortium conducts studies that include a natural history analysis of CMT, the search for new genes and those that modify an individual's symptoms, therapy development, and training programs to educate future investigators for the inherited neuropathies.

 Scientists are studying PMP22 gene regulation to design and validate assays that measure the presence, amount, or activity of a target object.
 Other studies examine the effects of small molecules on the biological system in order to develop novel treatments.
 High-throughput screens (a way to quickly assess the biological activity of large numbers of compounds) may identify candidate medications that reduce PMP22 levels.
 Additional research focuses on how the mitochondria, the cell's power plant, may play a role in the axonal degeneration seen in CMT, as well as other diseases.